 A franchise is an arrangement where the owner of the brand and business model gives you the right to use said brand and business model (with all attending trademarks, products, systems, etc.) in exchange for money.
 In the franchise system, the owner is the franchisor and you are the franchisee.

-Often, this is how a franchise comes to be: an entrepreneur starts an independent small business, and over time refines it into a successful and stable business model.
+This is how a franchise comes to be: an entrepreneur starts an independent small business, and over time refines it into a successful and stable business model.
 Let’s call this entrepreneur Alex.
 Alex realizes the efficacy of what she has built, and wants to expand it.
 She could do this by opening more branches herself, or she could sell her business model (and all attending perks) to another entrepreneur.

 Sam wants to be his own boss, but doesn’t necessarily want to deal with the trial and error of starting his own business from scratch.
 He wants to use somebody’s business model that has already been proven, with a brand that has widespread recognition.
-Sam can purchase Alex’s brand and business model; thus the franchise is born.
-Sam then opens a franchise location and runs his business according to the model that Alex developed.
+Sam can purchase Alex’s brand and business model.
+Sam then opens a franchise location and runs his business according to the model Alex developed.
 He gets to use a market-tested brand, marketing materials, business model, techniques and products.
 In this situation, a franchise agreement is a win-win for both Alex and Sam.
 Alex gets to build her brand and wealth by expanding through a franchisee, and Sam gets to become his own boss with a proven business model (and without the risk and unknown that can come with a startup).

 For the use of her brand, Sam pays Alex some form of a one-time franchise fee, and typically an annual percentage of revenue as a royalty.
 This payment structure differs with each franchise — we’ll cover the costs of franchise ownership in depth in Chapter 5.